Code-Institute-Submissions/happybean/README.md

 - This is the main page of the website.
 - The landing page gives the user an immediate welcome and indication of what the site is about.
 - There is a CTA button to view the Store (products.html) which is important as the primary goal of the user is to purchase products.
-- The main section is a navigation to the main product groups so the user can again easily go to a specific category of products.
+- The main section is navigation to the main product groups so the user can again easily go to a specific category of products.
 - A section on subscriptions and what they are as well as a CTA button to go to the shop and view the Speciality products view of the Store.
-- A Register section with a CTA that takes the user to the Registration page (register.html)
+- A Register section with a CTA that takes the user to the Registration page.

 ### Profile Page (profile.html) - registered users
 - This page can only be viewed by registered users